SPDB (Service Provider Database) Frequently Asked Questions

 - Q1.
 Why can't I make updates to SPDB anymore?

 - A. Per data owners' approval, the default attribute policy covers users who have "stanford:faculty" , "stanford:student" or "stanford:staff" affiliations.
 For all other affiliations, explicit data owners approval is required.
 Please ask your manager who has "stanford:faculty" or "stanford:staff" affiliation to submit a request via ServiceNow on your behalf.
-The submitter needs to provide a good detailed justification as why the data custodians should trusted the individual to safeguard our user data.
+The submitter needs to provide a good detailed justification as why the data custodians should trust the individual to safeguard Stanford user data.
+The final decision to approve these request lies with the data owners and is subject to their discretion.

 - Q2.
 What do I put in for "Contact Email" and why is it important?